davidsrrose/profile/pages/index.md

 # About Me

 Specialized in data-driven problem solving and analysis of complex systems.

 Learning python, sql, and data engineering.

-Background in quantitative analysis and lean manufacturing process improvement.
+Background in quantitative modeling and lean manufacturing process improvement.